Segment Security

 switch(config)# router segment-security switch(config-router-seg-sec)# vrf default switch(config-router-seg-sec-vrf-default)# segment camera switch(config-router-seg-sec-vrf-segment-camera)# policies switch(config-router-seg-sec-vrf-segment-policies)# from camera policy policy-drop-all switch(config-router-seg-sec-vrf-segment-policies)# exit switch(config-router-seg-sec-vrf-segment-camera)# exit switch(config-router-seg-sec-vrf-default)# exit switch(config-router-seg-sec)# exit switch(config)# exit

-- Traffic disruption during prefix and policy configuration is expected.
-We do not support atomicity during segment and prefix configuration.
+- Expect traffic disruption during prefix and policy configuration.
+The system does not support atomicity during segment and prefix configuration.

-- The same prefix can not be configured in both MSS-Group and MSS-L3 configurations.
+- You cannot configure the same prefix in both MSS-Group and MSS-L3 configurations.

-- All traffic sourced from and/or destined to switch owned IPs are allowed regardless of MSS-Group configuration.
+- All traffic sourced from or destined to switch-owned IPs is allowed regardless of MSS-Group configuration.

 Show Commands